Free Social Media FAQs

 How important is social media marketing?

 85%+ of the UK farming audience is using social media (Ofcom) and accurately targeted promoted social media is the most effective marketing channel in existence.
-It's a new world.
+It's a new world but one that pivots around the accuracy of targeting ~ platforms are expert at encouraging spend and hoovering up the hard cash by delivering you impressions that are seen by swathes of non-target audience.

 The almost total migration of audiences from print to digital is being tracked, unsurprisingly, by a mirroring re-allocation of marketing spending.
 By 2024 promotion of social media content will have the greatest share of all marketing spend around the world.